SUNY College at Geneseo

 1998 Guns, Germs, and Steel: The Fates of Human Societies.
 W.W.
 Norton & Co.
 ISBN #0-393-31755-2

-All other listed readings will be made available through the mycourses.geneseo.edu webpage as pdf files in a folder under the Course Materials Tab.
+All other listed readings will be made available through myCourses as pdf files in a folder marked Reading pdfs under the Course Materials Tab.

-Reading assignments are meant to reinforce, compliment, and provide fodder for the class lectures, images, and discussions and in no way replace them.
+Reading assignments are meant to reinforce, compliment, and provide fodder for the class lectures, images, and discussions and in no way replace them; however, some essays on exams will be drawn directly from the reading.
 As a rule, there will be no make-up exams except in extenuating and pre-arranged circumstances.
-A 5% per day late penalty, cumulative to 25% per academic week applies to late Diamond book reviews.
-Permission is not required to be late, but all late reviews are subject to the penalty for whatever reason they are late.
-Posters must be turned in the day of the final.
+A penalty of 5 points per day, cumulative to 25 points per academic week, applies to all late assignments.
+Permission is not required to be late so no excuses are necessary, but all late assignments are subject to the penalty regardless of the reason they are late.
+However, posters must be turned in the day of the final.

 Grades and Important Dates